chesterbeckett/chesterbeckett.github.io/_posts/2024-07-03-WebAppRestart.md

 tags: [web app, app service, instance, restart, health, check]     # TAG names should always be lowercase
 ---

 There are a few ways to seemingly "restart" a Web App (Windows) in Azure.
 Not all of them are equal, or necassarily doing what you think they are doing.
-In this post, I detail out some of the more popular methods.
+In this post, I detail out some of the more common methods.

 ## Hitting Restart on the Web App Overview Page.

-This option from the Overview page of the AS will restart ALL the Web App instances and their processes, but not other Web Apps on the App Service Plan.
+This option from the _Web App > Overview_ page will restart **ALL** the Web App instances and their underlying processes, but not other Web Apps on the App Service Plan.

-- Comparable to an IISRESET in Windows.
+- Comparable to an _IISRESET_ command you would run on Windows.
-- Expect downtime, HTTP 503's etc.
+- Expect downtime, HTTP 503's etc. This will take down the Web App for the duration of the restart, which means a cold start of the app and re-initialization if you have Application Initialization enabled.
 - This includes the Kudu Process.

 ![image](/assets/img/webapprestart/img_1.png)